joshkunz/ashuffle/readme.md

     ninja -C build install

-to install the binary.
+to build and install the binary.
 If you want to use a prefix other than `/usr/local` you can supply an alternate by running `meson` like so:

     meson build -Dbuildtype=release --prefix <prefix>